 Previous AFS participant in 1998-1999 in Saint Lucie, Sylvain volunteered with AFS Interculture Canada at the end of his college studies in radiotherapy at the end of 2003.
 Initially, his involvement was in training young from Quebec to prepare them for the intercultural experience they are about to live.
 One thing leading to another, he played the role of mentor, evaluation of future host families and young students and welcomed 3 young people into his family.
 Since 2015, he has sat on the Board of Directors of AFS Interculture Canada.

-Stéphanie Dubé-Desrosiers is a lawyer in a law firm in the Saguenay-Lac-St-Jean region where she practices primarily in business law.
-Former participant of a year program in Australia, Stéphanie is actively involved in the AFS organization.
-His experience has been his gateway to the international arena, which has led her to participate in numerous international projects, study abroad sessions and to work for several years on a project to support training in natural resource management in the Congo Basin led by Université Laval.
+Lawyer and former participant of a year program in Australia, Stéphanie is actively involved in the AFS organization.
+Her experience has been her gateway to the international arena, which has led her to participate in numerous international projects, study abroad sessions and to work for several years on a project to support training in natural resource management in the Congo Basin led by Université Laval.

 Sylvain Berthiaume has a master’s degree in economics from the Université de Sherbrooke and has worked in the field of economic development since 1994.
 In 2006, he was appointed Director General of the MRC de Marguerite-D’Youville.
 For several years, Sylvain has been involved in the implementation of major projects on the RCM’s territory, namely the regional logistics hub, near the future Port of Montreal facilities in Contrecœur and the Société d’économie mixte de l’est de la Couronne Sud (SÉMECS).